oneirocosm/webgpu-wave-eqn/README.md

 (note: about 8:50 in, I erroneously say "j times the height."
 I should have just said "j" as the equation on the screen does)

+If you would like more information about how I created this presentation, the code I used to create the interactive slides can be found [here](https://github.com/oneirocosm/wave-presentation)!

 ## How to Run
 Using pnpm run dev, you can serve this simulation in your webbrowser at http://localhost:8080.
 That being said, there are a few other important details to keep in mind: